 1) Biomechanically speaking, it increases the lever arm of the back extensors.
 Thus, our back extensors must work much harder to keep our torso upright.
 Increased muscle activation of the back extensors increases the shear and compression loads on each vertebra, and over time, can lead to problems down the road.

 2) The intradiscal pressure inside of each of your intervertebral discs increases tremendously in a flexed spine position.
 Additionally, the thinnest portion (posterior aspect) of the annulus fibrosis, or wall of the intervertebral disc, is tensioned in a flexed spine position.
 Our intervertebral discs are meant to withstand compression, not tension!

 Remember, posterior pelvic tilt occurs naturally at end range hip flexion – so a little posterior pelvic tilt is expected during a squat movement (more than likely you will observe a return to neutral pelvis position).
-However, it is when posterior pelvic tilt occurs excessively during a squat movement under high loads and high repeittions, that you should begin to worry about the additional compression you are placing on your back.
+However, it is when posterior pelvic tilt occurs excessively during a squat movement under high loads and high repetitions, that you should begin to worry about the additional compression you are placing on your back.

 Furthermore, from a functional perspective, will you ever have to perform a deep squat in everyday tasks?
 Training specificity is important.
-Unless your occupation or sport requires you to perform a deep squat, there’s no point in training your body to squat all the way to the ground and risk back injury.
+Unless your occupation or sport requires you to perform a deep squat, there’s no point in training your body to squat all the way to the ground under load repetitively and risk back injury.